ezhukovskaya/c-sharp-qa-automation-mentoring-program/MentoringProject.Tasks/Selenium/Module10_Wrappers_PHP_Travels/Hometask.md

 ## Home Task

-1. Create `IWebElement` wrappers for the following web elements: Button, TextBox, DropDown, CheckBox, Range
+1. Create `IWebElement` wrappers for the following web elements: Button, TextBox, DropDown
-2. Refactor all your Page objects via using new wrappers
+2. Refactor all your Page objects via using new wrappers for PHP Travels project

 ## After all check list

 1. Make two screenshots that your test passes successfully for both browsers (Chrome, Firefox)
-2. Create Pull Request with name `Module-9-{TaskName}`
+2. Create Pull Request with name `Module-10-{TaskName}`
 3. Add screenshots to PR description
 4. Notify your mentor about completing the task